BLOG

 This is the time of year when many people are feeling a little off.
 They may experience allergy symptoms, headaches, irritability, or even problems with muscles, tendons and ligaments.
 Women might have menstrual or fertility issues, and people may find it more difficult to make decisions.
 Are you sighing more than usual?
 This may be your body’s way of releasing stagnant liver qi.
 “Qi” is the Chinese word that means life force or energy.
 Spring is a great time to support your liver and gallbladder and enhance your vitality.

 In Chinese medicine, the organs are associated with phases or elements.
-The liver and gallbladder are the organs that belong to the wood element which is dominant in the spring.
-Often, symptoms that people experience are right in line with the energetic shift of the changing seasons.
+The liver and gallbladder are the organs that belong to the wood element that is dominant in the spring.
+Frequently, symptoms that people experience are right in line with the energetic shift of the changing seasons.

 Alignment with the seasons and phases